Fiend Hunt Top Character/Costume Picks

 Currently, physical compositions are the strongest.
 For FH, this might mean having physical for team 1 and 2, with magic for team 3, depending on the element.
 For GR, you're unlikely to use magic unless it's Doomsday Machina, which has 90% physical resist.

-There are 3 things to consider when picking characters for Fiend Hunt:
+There are 3 things that strongly influence character selection for Fiend Hunt:

 - Element